-The business community wants Congress to limit class actions even further 4-- although the U.S. Supreme Court has already been doing this job for them.
+The business community wants Congress to limit class actions even further4-- although the U.S. Supreme Court has already been doing this job for them.
 In 2011, in the case Wal-Mart v.
-Dukes, 5 the Supreme Court threw out a civil rights sex discrimination class action brought on behalf of over one million women who worked at Wal-Mart stores around the country, saying that the plaintiffs did not have enough in common to proceed as a class.
-6 The decision has already been cited by hundreds of lower court rulings, 7 dismissing claims before class certification is even addressed.
-8
+Dukes,5 the Supreme Court threw out a civil rights sex discrimination class action brought on behalf of over one million women who worked at Wal-Mart stores around the country, saying that the plaintiffs did not have enough in common to proceed as a class.6 The decision has already been cited by hundreds of lower court rulings,7 dismissing claims before class certification is even addressed.8 via forced arbitration clauses, which are found in many contracts today.
+The Court said the class action ban was legal even though California law (where the case was brought) dictated that class action bans were "unconscionable" and could not be imposed.10

 That same year, the Court struck perhaps its most lethal blow to class actions.
-In AT&T v.
-Concepcion, the Court allowed culpable companies unilaterally to ban class actions against them
+In AT&Tv.
+Conception,9 the Court allowed culpable companies unilaterally to ban class actions against them

 American Express v.
 Italian Colors Restaurant followed in 2013.11 This case involved a class action brought by Alan Carlson, longtime owner of Italian Colors restaurant in Oakland California.
-Italian Colors is a successful restaurant, but like most local restaurants, its profit margins are "razor thin."
-A significant portion of the restaurant's earnings come from customers who use American Express cards and Mr. Carlson's restaurant would not survive if he refused to accept those cards.
-But American Express demanded that, if Italian Colors accepted any American Express cards, it had to accept all types of American Express cards, even ones that carry extremely high fees.
-In addition, Mr. Carlson was not permitted to offer discounts to customers to encourage them to use other forms of payment beside American Express cards.
-Mr. Carlson believed this violated antitrust laws and he began a class action lawsuit against AmEx on behalf of other small businesses like his.
+Italian Colors is a successful restaurant, but like most local restaurants, its profit margins are "razor thin."12 A significant portion of the restaurant's earnings come from customers who use American Express cards and Mr. Carlson's restaurant would not survive if he refused to accept those cards.13 But American Express demanded that, if Italian Colors accepted any American Express cards, it had to accept all types of American Express cards, even ones that carry extremely high fees.
+In addition, Mr. Carlson was not permitted to offer discounts to customers to encourage them to use other forms of payment beside American Express cards.14 Mr. Carlson believed this violated antitrust laws and he began a class action lawsuit against AmEx on behalf of other small businesses like his.